 3. Make your yard wildlife-friendly.

 One of the best ways to attract wildlife is to add native plants to your yard.
-“You can put an oak tree in your yard, watch the life come to it, and help rebuild your local ecosystem,” Doug Tallamy, a professor of entomology at the University of Delaware, tells Mental Floss.
+“You can put an oak tree in your yard, watch the life come to it, and help rebuild your local ecosystem,” Doug Tallamy, a professor of entomology at the University of Delaware, told Mental Floss in 2020.
 A perfectly manicured patch of grass or an exotic shrub may look lovely, but it doesn’t create a suitable habitat for many animals.
 Most insects are specialized feeders, meaning they’ve evolved over millions of years to eat particular plants.
 Basically, if you want to see more monarchs, you better start planting some milkweed.

 Short on yard space?
 Urban apartment dwellers can stick pots of native plants in window boxes.
 Adding even a tiny bit of greenery will help city animals who may not have access to as many resources as their rural counterparts.